pravi04/DANLC-Labs/README.md

 # DANLC-Labs
-All the respective labs assigned
+All the respective labs (Excel sheets or any file) assigned & completed till date.